andrewfager/fb-ads-getting-started/README.md

 # A Getting Started Guide to the Facebook Marketing API
 A step-by-step guide to automatically creating Ads in Python with the Facebook Marketing API.
-In this guide a 'Brand Awareness' Ad with ``ad_brand_awareness.py``
+In this guide we walk you through the steps required to create a 'Brand Awareness' Ad with ``ad_brand_awareness.py``

 ## Install Marketing API for Python
 Install with pip